More than 5 Million Happy Customers

 7. Ho Chi Minh port in Ho Chi Minh city

-Foreigners who arrive in Vietnam via sea ports, and who intend to visit the seaport city or nearby provinces for touristic purpose are required to obtain a visa.
+Foreigners who arrive in Vietnam via sea ports, and who intend to visit the seaport city or nearby provinces for touristic purpose are required to obtain a Vietnam visa.

-E-Visas are accepted at the following sea ports:
+Vietnam evisa is accepted at the following sea ports:

 2. Hai Phong port in Hai Phong provice